thedataplumber/config-generator/README.md

 ### What is this repository for? ###

-The configuration templates that are deployed into the config-generator.ptns.pearson.com application.
+The configuration templates that are deployed into the config-generator application.

 ### How do I get set up? ###